dannsam/xenko-docs/manual/graphics/01-NEW-pages/skybox.md

     ![Skybox component properties](media/engine-skybox-skybox-components-properties.png)

 You can change the following settings of the skybox component:

 * specify how to display skybox in the background
-    * set the background radiation intensity of the skybox from 0 (no radiation) to 100 (maximum)
+* set the background radiation intensity of the skybox from 0 (none) to 100 (maximum)

 ## Example code